vivivivianne/bunlist/README.md

 - Insert, Append, Remove, Get and more.
 - The header file is overly commented with the usage explained in it.
 - Set a initial capacity to avoid unnecessary memory reallocations.
-- Control array growth once it reaches max size (linear and geometric growth).
+- Control list growth once it reaches max size (linear and geometric growth).
-- `bunlist_exe(arr, func)` runs a function on all items of the array.
+- `bunlist_exe(arr, func)` runs a function on all items of the list.
-- `bunlist_free(arr)` destroys the array and calls callback function in each item if one is defined.
+- `bunlist_free(arr)` destroys the list and calls callback function in each item if one is defined.
-- +Array cloning functions that allow copying an array or creating an array of pointers to another array.
+- +list cloning functions that allow copying an list or creating an list of pointers to another list.

 ## 💾 Usage